 Is there anyone out there who has never got rejected from a job application?
 Lucky you!
-The rest knows how the rejection feels.
+The rest knows how rejection feels.
 Do you know what is worse than that?
 It is applying for jobs you know you are qualified for and spending your precious time sending your CV with a cover letter and never hearing any feedback.
 Does it sound relatable?
 Of course, it does!
 This frustration you might have been experiencing is a result of a phenomenon called “recruiter ghosting”.
 It’s getting more and more popular every day and unfortunately, it’s just one of the elements of a bad candidate experience.
 Imagine now that it also happens in later stages of the recruitment process after many interviews you spend even more time for.
 You think everything goes well and even in the possibility of rejection you expect genuine feedback, but you end up only wishing for it.
 How would you feel?

 Recruitment 101: How can I excel at ghosting?

 Ghosting is a special, complex skill that requires having unique judgement quickness and being exclusively result-driven.
 In order to ghost the applicants that don’t 100% qualify for your opening requirements, you need to have the ability to judge them by their CVs in an average time of 5 seconds (of course only if the ATS fails to eliminate them in the first place).
 Be careful, if you actually spend more than 10 seconds on a CV by mistake you might develop some side effects such as empathy and understanding that might lead you to send them an answer or something.
-Imagine how many other more CVs you could check instead of giving feedback to that candidate.
+Imagine how many other CVs you could check instead of giving feedback to that candidate.
 What a waste of time…

 This sarcasm is not meant to shame other recruiters, to give you “pick me” recruiter vibes.
 This is the recruitment reality we are all living in.
 We call this the biggest mistake of our industry and no matter how important the results are to keep up the business, we should all thrive on change.
 In the end, doesn’t it also happen due to the high workload and simply the human element?
 As said, can’t we all blame automation systems or spam folders?
 Yes, sure.
 We all happen to oversee some applications.
-Call us out, give us a chance to give you the feedback you deserve.
+Call us out, and give us a chance to give you the feedback you deserve.
 Bad judgements are a part of any business but not caring about it is another story.

 65% of people say that they didn’t hear back from a job application.